Foundation · Tenant Screening Guide

 The FCRA Reporting Time Limits You Must Know

-Second, the reporting limit anchors on the filing date — not the discharge date, not the dismissal date.
-When you read a bankruptcy entry, the filing date is the field that tells you both how recent the event is and whether it’s even still within the reportable window.
-A reputable consumer reporting agency manages these time limits for you, but understanding them yourself lets you recognize a stale or non-compliant entry if one ever appears on a report.
+First, a bankruptcy older than the 10-year statutory window should not appear on a current, compliant consumer report at all – and using an out-of-window bankruptcy against an applicant is exactly the conduct the FCRA exists to prevent.
+Second, the limit anchors on the order-for-relief or adjudication date, not the discharge or dismissal date, so that date tells you both how recent the event is and whether it is even still reportable.
+A reputable consumer reporting agency manages these limits for you, but understanding them yourself lets you recognize a stale or non-compliant entry if one ever appears.

 Reading the Bankruptcy Entry: Chapter, Status, and Dates